microsoft/MLOps/examples/pytorch-imagenet-onnx/readme.md

 Before you begin, make sure you have the following:
 * [Azure Machine Learning workspace](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-manage-workspace)
 * [Azure DevOps account](https://azure.microsoft.com/en-us/services/devops/)
-* Completed the train-with-pytorch notebook in this repository to create a model.
+* Completed the train-with-pytorch notebook in this repository to create a model
+* Clone this repo in your Azure DevOps project

 ## Set up a Release Deployment Pipeline to Deploy the Model